ketanpande309/coffee-shop-sales-analysis/README.md

-# This Project shows dashboard for coffee-shop-sales-analysis
+# This is the PowerBI and SQL End-to-End Project which shows dashboard for coffee-shop-sales-analysis